yangzqhd/cs207_zheng_yang/coursework.md

 * Lectures are held two times per week.
 * Each lecture is 1.5 hours long.
-* A small portion of the lecture will involve me actually lecturing.
+* A small portion of the lecture will involve actual lecturing.
 * The rest of the time, students will be in small groups (~3 students) working on programming exercises of increasing difficulty related to the topic of the day.